gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Java/Official Java Illegal Guide.md

 **1.8.9**
 - Currently there is a bug that allows for commands to be run in survival.
 This is known as Cross Word Commands, and it functions by first creating a creative world.
 From the creative world a redstone setup can be made to generate a large amount of lag at the same time it runs command blocks.
 The player then quickly logs out of the creative world and into the survival world, which has a chance to transfer the commands and have them run in survival.
 A creative world download will be added to "Mods & Extra Files"
+- During this version armored mobs can be stored in unloaded chunks until 18w19a or later.
+Keeping these mobs unloaded during this version range will create dual wielding mobs, or mobs holding boots and leggings in each hand.
+This allows for unobtainable mob variants.
+During this version, mobs can also be stored in unloaded chunks until 15w32a or later for mobs with 0 drop chance on their left hand.

+**1.8.9 Build 3 Classroom (EDU)**
+- Player data is saved in the playerdata folder under username.dat.
+This will become unobtainable in future versions as it is stored as a UUID instead of a username.
+Additionally, since you are logging in in offline mode, the UUID for the statistics is different, allowing for multiple statistic files in a singleplayer world.
+- Files called EduWorldSettings.ini, EduMapSettings.ini, and forcedchunks.dat generate within the world save.
+A folder called MCEdu is created within the world save, which includes several files that are gnenerated when the server is launched.
+Another folder called region_eduf1_backup is created upon world save, and contains a copy of the region files.
+These files and folders are exclusive to Edu versions, and will be discontinued in future versions.
+- The computer process allows for the writing of external files, meaning essentially any file can be created within the world save, all of which would be discontinued.
+Upon world save the computer folder is generated, which is a discontinued folder.

+**15w31a**
+- Endermen now drop the block they are holding, allowing for an assortment of items that are normally unobtainable if the endermen from b1.8-pre1 are killed.
+- Enchanting a book in an enchantment table does not properly apply the enchantment, resulting in a blank enchanted book.
+This will become unobtainable in future versions.
+- Enchanted books that generate in structures have no enchantments, which allows for blank enchanted books.
+This will become unobtainable in future versions.
+- A potion tag can be added to any item within a brewing stand.
+Updating brewing stands that contain any item in the output slots into this version, and then brewing a potion, will add the potion tag to any item, allowing for discontinued nbt tags.
+This same method also converts all items within the brewing stand to a data value of 0, allowing for simple item transmutation.
+- When the dragon is resummoned, it generates a new end portal at 0 0, which can exist alongside the previous portal from earlier versions, thus allowing multiple end portals in the world.
+- Books have extra characters added when they are signed, which allows for written books with extra characters
+- Building a creeper face out of clay resummons the dragon.
+This allows for more than one dragon at a time, which is a discontinued amount of ender dragons.
+- By removing nbt data from a spawn egg, either through brewing stand item transmutation or by shift clicking a spawn egg into an enchantment table, a no nbt spawn egg can be created.
+By using a spawn egg with no nbt on a spawner, a spawner missing nbt data can be created
+- When building a creeper face, a 6x6 block of clay is removed.
+This however removes all blocks in this 6x6 area, including bedrock.
+This is a form of bedrock removal.
+- Currently resummoning dragons will regenerate the dragon egg, which allows for a normally unobtainable amount of dragon eggs.

+**15w32a**
+- Loading the mobs stored in 1.8.9 will create 0 drop chance left hand mobs